Seal Your Record | Expunction | Non-Disclosure

-We represent clients on all types of State criminal charges, including drug possession charges, DWI, marijuana charges, sex crimes, crimes against children, theft, fraud, white collar crimes, gun and weapons charges, assault, murder, and violent crimes.
+We represent clients on all types of State criminal charges in Tarrant County, Texas, including drug possession charges, DWI, marijuana charges, sex crimes, crimes against children, theft, fraud, white collar crimes, gun and weapons charges, assault, murder, and violent crimes.

 Don’t let an arrest prevent you from getting your dream job.
 Let us help you seal your record.

-EXPERIENCED DEFENSE LAWYER CAN HELP SEAL YOUR RECORD
+EXPERIENCED DEFENSE LAWYER CAN HELP WITH SEALING YOUR RECORD

 Getting arrested can be a very difficult and stressful experience, especially because of the impact it can have on your life, whether you are looking to keep or maintain a job, get an apartment, get a loan, keep a security clearance, own or possess a gun, or get accepted into college.
 All of these are severely impacted by a criminal arrest.
 Which is why getting your record sealed can be a very important step in the criminal process.
 Here is some information and answers to common questions regarding getting your record sealed.